-The NWG is a charitable organisation formed as a UK network of over 13 000 practitioners who disseminate our information down through their services, to professionals working on the issue of child sexual exploitation (CSE) and trafficking within the UK.
+The NWG Exploitation Response Unit (formerly National Working Group For Sexually Exploited Children and Young People) is a charitable organisation formed as a UK network of over 14 500 practitioners who disseminate our information down through their services, to professionals working on the issue of child exploitation (CE) and trafficking within the UK.
 Our network covers voluntary and statutory services and private companies working in this field.
 We offer support, advice and raise the profile, provide updates, training, share national developments, influence the development of national and local policy informed by practice.
 We have developed our youth advisory board to enable young peoples’ voices to be heard through the work that we do.

 Our team is made up of specialists with a range of skills and are there to offer support and expertise to the network, we will proactively engage with Local Safeguarding Children’s Boards (LSCB’s) and their partner agencies, media, researchers and policy writers promoting child sexual exploitation, training, prevention work, disruption, prosecution and therapeutic care for victims and survivors by sharing effective practice, developing according to need, and actively seeking effective practice from other countries tackling sexual exploitation and trafficking within the UK.